-§ 8.64.030 Measures to protect hotel workers from violent or threatening conduct.
+Sec.
+5-34.03.
+Measures to protect hotel workers from violent or threatening conduct.

-A. A hotel employer shall provide a personal security device to each hotel worker assigned to work in a guest room or restroom facility where other hotel workers are not assigned to be present.
-The personal security device shall be provided at no cost to the hotel worker and shall be maintained in good working order by the hotel employer.

-B. A hotel worker may activate a personal security device whenever a hotel worker reasonably believes that violent or threatening conduct or an emergency is occurring in the hotel worker's presence.
+- A. A hotel employer shall provide a personal security device to each hotel worker assigned to work in a guest room or restroom facility where other hotel workers are not assigned to be present.
+The personal security device shall be provided at no cost to the hotel worker and shall be maintained in good working order by the hotel employer. - B. A hotel worker may activate a personal security device whenever a hotel worker reasonably believes that violent or threatening conduct or an emergency is occurring in the hotel worker's presence.
 Immediately prior to or upon activating the device, the hotel worker may cease work and leave the immediate area of danger to await assistance.
-No hotel worker shall be subject to an adverse employment action for activating a personal security device or for ceasing work to await assistance absent clear and convincing evidence that the hotel worker knowingly and intentionally made a false claim of emergency.

-C. A hotel employer shall at all times have a designated and assigned security guard who can receive alerts from personal security devices and can provide immediate on-scene assistance in the event that a personal security device is activated.
-Hotels with fewer than sixty (60) guest rooms may utilize a hotel supervisor or manager to fulfill the requirement of this subsection.
+No hotel worker shall be subject to an adverse employment action for activating a personal security device or for ceasing work to await assistance absent clear and convincing evidence that the hotel worker knowingly and intentionally made a false claim of emergency. - C. A hotel employer shall at all times have a designated and assigned security guard who can receive alerts from personal security devices and can provide immediate on-scene assistance in the event that a personal security device is activated.
 For all such designated security guards, hotel supervisors, and managers, the hotel employer shall provide no fewer than three (3) hours of training on (a) the requirements of this section; (b) instruction on the proper functioning and maintenance of the hotel's personal security devices; and (c) the protocols for responding to an activated personal security device.
-Such training shall be conducted at least annually, and the hotel employer shall maintain accurate records demonstrating attendance at such trainings.

-D. A hotel worker who brings to the attention of a hotel employer violent or threatening conduct by a hotel guest shall be afforded the following rights:
+Such training shall be conducted at least annually, and the hotel employer shall maintain accurate records demonstrating attendance at such trainings for no less than three (3) years following the date of the training, a copy of which shall be provided to any hotel worker or hotel worker's designated representative who requests such record. - D. A hotel worker who brings to the attention of a hotel employer violent or threatening conduct by a hotel guest shall be afforded the following rights: - i.
+A hotel employer shall immediately allow a hotel worker sufficient paid time to report the violent or threatening conduct to a law enforcement agency and to consult with a counselor or advisor of the hotel worker's choice.